SodiumZH/NFF-Girls/wiki/gameplay-en.md

 Durability: 64 (accepting Unbreaking enchantment)

 It will be unable to use if leaving only 1 durability, preventing it from breaking.

+It can be repaired with Death Crystal Powder on Anvil.
+Each item repairs 16 durability.